-Why Scarlett Johansson May Have Just Found Her Match in Colin Jost
+Why Scarlett Johansson Has Found Her Forever Match in Colin Jost

 So when Jost was asked about flying solo at September's Emmy Awards, he revealed his go-to date was otherwise entangled.
 "She's wonderful.
 She's working, so otherwise, she'd be here," he told ET.
 As for what about the star made her the girl for him, he responded, "She's pretty cool...it's hard to have a lot of complaints, she's pretty awesome."

 As the months wore on, the twosome grew ever more at ease with making the transition from open secret to acknowledged and established Hollywood pair.
 By October, Johansson was mingling with the likes of Emma Stone, Dakota Johnson, host Ryan Gosling, Eva Mendes, musical guest Jay-Z and Beyoncé at the SNL after party.

+Instagram

 In November they made their official debut at the museum gala and by the holidays, Che was calling out their love, sharing a snap of Johansson and Jost ice skating hand-in-hand at Rockefeller Center to his Instagram stories.

-Instagram

-So it wasn't all that surprising when Jost turned up at the April premiere of her film Avengers: Infinity War.
-But their decision to attend the Met Gala together this past May—the Hollywood equivalent of prom night—was certainly a big statement.
+So it wasn't all that surprising when Jost turned up at the April 2018 premiere of her film Avengers: Infinity War.
+But their decision to attend the Met Gala together last year—the Hollywood equivalent of prom night—was certainly a big statement.

 By then, Jost was telling pals he would like to marry her one day and the admittedly picky Johansson was confessing to her crew that just maybe she'd met her ideal match in the comic.
 "She seems like she found a good guy," a source shares.
 "She's picky when it comes to men; she can get any guy she wants."
 But in Jost she has a guy that makes life just a bit more fun.
 "Scarlett is more into personality than anything when it comes to men.
 Colin makes her laugh," the source says.
 "She seems really into Colin."